King's School, Bruton

 Girls have attended the school's sixth form since the 1960s before King's became fully co-educational in the late 1990s.
 It has six houses: Wellesley, Priory and Arion for girls, with New, Blackford and Lyon making up the boys' houses.

 In September 1999, the Hobhouse Science centre was opened with a fully equipped observatory.
-The school has a purpose-built theatre, sports hall and fitness suite and sports surfaces for rugby, netball, tennis and cricket as well as two all-weather astro-turfs for hockey.
+The school has a purpose-built theatre, sports hall, fitness suite, sports surfaces for rugby, netball, tennis and cricket as well as two all-weather astro-turfs for hockey.

 The Basil Wright Building was opened in 2009 and houses the Headmaster's, Bursar's and Registrar's offices.